supabase/wrappers/docs/openai.md

 ) returning key_id;
 ```

-Then create the foreign server,
+Then create the foreign server:

 ```sql
 do $$